Kokit0/PDF-Extraction-and-Querying-using-LangChain-and-OpenAI-Embeddings/README.md

 - **Tiktoken**: It's like the clicker you use to count sheep, but for tokens.
 Tiktoken is a handy library for counting the number of tokens in a text string.
 It's our token-counter extraordinaire, helping us keep track of the language model's workload.

 These technologies are the gears in our PDF-reading machine, working together to make our PDF querying adventure possible. we wil use Jupyter notebook or Colab to take our investigation ahead and make it work and later, maybe you can drop it into production for a more robust end-to-end Project or for a consistant personal assistant for your day to day work.

+## What are embeddings?
+OpenAI’s text embeddings measure the relatedness of text strings.
+Embeddings are commonly used for:

+- **Search** (where results are ranked by relevance to a query string)
+- **Clustering** (where text strings are grouped by similarity)
+- **Recommendations** (where items with related text strings are recommended)
+- **Anomaly detection** (where outliers with little relatedness are identified)
+- **Diversity measurement** (where similarity distributions are analyzed)
+- **Classification** (where text strings are classified by their most similar label)

+An embedding is a vector (list) of floating point numbers.
+The distance between two vectors measures their relatedness.
+Small distances suggest high relatedness and large distances suggest low relatedness.

 ## The Results: What to Expect from This Tool